 6. Zucchini applesauce muffins

-Muffins work great as finger food for toddlers.
+Muffins work great as finger foods for toddlers.
 This recipe gives you a type that has the nutritional benefits of zucchini and applesauce together.
-You can serve these marvels at breakfast or in the midday.
+You can serve these marvels at breakfast or at midday.

 You will need: